Riko1337/ESP32-Presence-Logger/README.md

 4. Connect ESP32 and select the correct board and port.
 5. Upload the `main.ino` sketch.
 6. Use Serial Monitor for debugging and a BLE client for commands.

+## Disclaimer / Legal Notice

+This project is intended **for educational purposes only**.

+- It collects BLE and Wi-Fi device information **only for testing and logging in environments where you have permission**.
+- All MAC addresses and BSSIDs are **hashed to anonymize the data**.
+- The author is **not responsible** for any misuse of this code by third parties.
+- Do **not use this project to access, hack, or interfere with networks or devices without consent**, as it may be illegal in your country.

+Use responsibly and always respect privacy and local laws.